-Cinnamon rolls and where to get the best ones
+Cinnamon buns and where to get the best ones

-Cinnamon rolls are the best-loved pastry among the pastry-loving Swedes.
-Sweet and moreish, they are also an important feature of a “fika” – or Swedish coffee break.
+Cinnamon buns are the best-loved pastry among the pastry-loving Swedes.
+Sweet and moreish, they are also an important feature of the Swedish 'fika'.

-Nothing says fika more than a cup of coffee and a cinnamon roll.
-The cinnamon roll or bun (or kanelbulle) was first created after the First World War but, as the ingredients (flour, sugar, egg, butter, sugar cinnamon and cardamom) were expensive and hard to find, it did not become popular until the 1950s.
-These days, it is the ultimate symbol of Swedish home cooking and, as any Swede will tell you, the smell of newly baked cinnamon rolls is best smell in the world.
+Nothing says fika more than a cup of coffee and a cinnamon bun.
+The cinnamon roll or bun (or 'kanelbulle' in Swedish) was first created after the First World War, but, as the ingredients (flour, sugar, egg, butter, cinnamon and cardamom) were expensive and hard to find, it did not become popular until the 1950s.
+These days, it's the ultimate symbol of Swedish home cooking and, as any Swede will tell you, the smell of newly baked cinnamon buns is the best in the world.